Please note: If you have absolutely no time at all, at least read this one page. Please make sure, the following points are met.

 passwd

-.In order to meet the University’s demand for computing resources with a lot of CPUs and memory, LUIS is operating a cluster system as part of the service .
-All scientists of Leibniz University can use the cluster system for their research free of charge.
+In order to meet the University’s demand for computing resources with a lot of CPUs and memory, LUIS as part of the services provided also runs a Linux cluster system that is well-equipped to run parallel jobs.
+Scientists of the Leibniz University and students either working for an LUH institute or attending a lecture that makes use of scientific computing methods can use the cluster free of charge.

 Resources of the cluster system are largely a DFG major instrumentation.
 Therefore rules1) for DFG major instrumentation apply when using the cluster system.
 Project leaders of your EDV-Project bear responsibility to comply with the DFG rules.